Bingi-Man/Debian-Xfce-Tweaks/README.md

-## Tweaks Debian Xfce Nvidia
+## Minimal Debian Xfce performance tuning Guide

-This tutorial guides you through optimizing a Debian 12 XFCE system with an NVIDIA GPU for maximum performance.
+This tutorial guides you through optimizing and install a Debian 12 XFCE system with an NVIDIA GPU for maximum performance.
-It covers system installation, essential utilities, performance tuning, NVIDIA Oveclocking and CPU tuning.
+It covers system installation, essential utilities, NVIDIA overclocking and CPU tuning.

 This is for experienced Linux users who want to testing the performances and understanding the system modifications.